-In Drennen v.
-Exxon Mobil Corp., 367 S.W.3d 288 (Tex.
-App. - Houston [14th Dist.]
-2012, pet. granted), the appellate court concluded that Texas rather than New York law applied because Texas had a materially greater interest in the dispute between the parties.
+As summarized above, in Exxon Mobil Corp. v.
+Drennen, Exxon Mobil Corp. v.
+Drennen, 452 S.W.3d 319 (Tex.
+2014), the appellate court concluded that Texas rather than New York law applied because Texas had a materially greater interest in the dispute between the parties.
 The court stated that Texas has a strong public policy interest in determining the enforceability of covenants not to compete used in this state because the plaintiff, Drennen, worked the majority of his career in Texas; he signed the agreements in Texas; he resided in Texas, and Exxon is based in Texas.
-The court rejected Exxon's argument that, as a large multi-national corporation, it had a stronger interest in uniform application of its employment agreements than Texas's public policy interest because the Incentive Program at issue provides exceptions to New York law application for foreign-national employees that there was no showing that making other exceptions would significantly impede Exxon's operations.
+The court rejected Exxon's argument that, as a large multi-national corporation, it had a stronger interest in uniform application of its employment agreements than Texas's public policy interest because the Incentive Program at issue provides exceptions to New York law application for foreignnational employees that there was no showing that making other exceptions would significantly impede Exxon's operations.
 Because the restriction at-issue in the case was not enforceable under Texas law, the plaintiff-employee prevailed.
-The Texas Supreme Court granted review of this case in 2013.
+However, the Texas Supreme Court granted review of the case in 2013, and reversed in 2014.
+It found that ExxonMobil's forfeiture clause was not a covenant not to compete, and thus it did not contravene Texas fundamental public policy, thereby permitting the application of New York law.
+The Court nevertheless revisited its holding in DeSantis, that noncompete provisions implicate Texas's fundamental public policy concerns, observing that "the policy concerns regarding uniformity of law raised in DeSantis have changed in the past twenty-four years."
+Drennen, 452 S.W.3d at 329.
+Specifically, the Court noted that: